In today’s competitive environment, running a profitable law practice can be

-Understanding — and attempting to meet — the trust accounting requirements imposed by provincial regulators, such as the Law Society of Upper Canada
+Understanding — and attempting to meet — the trust accounting requirements imposed by provincial regulators, such as the Law Society of Ontario

 or the Law Society of Alberta, can be particularly demanding.
 Some lawyers choose to take on the task themselves, while others seek the assistance